Swiss National Supercomputing Centre: Dedicated HPC Services

 In addition to the computers of the User Lab, CSCS operates dedicated compute resources for strategic research projects and tasks of national interest.
 Since 2001, the calculations for the numerical weather prediction of the Swiss meteorological survey MeteoSwiss take place at the Swiss National Supercomputing Centre.
 In January 2008, the first operational high-resolution weather forecasting suite in Europe was taken in production on a massively-parallel supercomputer at CSCS.
 Another dedicated computer resource operated by CSCS is the Swiss tier-2 computer cluster for the Computing Grid of the CERN LHC accelerator.

 CSCS also provides storage services for massive data sets of the Swiss systems biology initiative SystemsX and the Centre for Climate Systems Modelling C2SM at ETH Zurich.

 Research and development

 For supporting the further development of its supercomputing services, CSCS regularly evaluates relevant new technologies (technology scouting) and publishes the results as white papers on its website.

 In 2009, CSCS and the University of Lugano jointly launched the platform HP2C with the goal to prepare the application codes of Swiss researchers for upcoming supercomputer architectures.

+In September 2025, researchers from EPFL, ETH Zurich, and the Swiss National Supercomputing Centre launched Apertus, a fully open-source, multilingual large language model.